open-metabridge-foundation/protocol/rfc/metabridge-protocol.md

 If he chooses to do so, he will need to responsibly implement the MetaBridge Protocol (or choose an appropriate and certified implementation at hand for his specific use-case) and ensure to follow the listed Tag requirements <!-- LINK -->.
 Most likely, this kind of integration and intervention into the product makes sense with newly designed Items that already have the advantages and aspects of the protocol in mind.
 Though, it is also possible to "upgrade" old Items to support the MetaBridge protocol simply by finding an appropriate spot to attach the NFC chip on.

 Unlike other protocols, the creator does not become the original owner of the item.
-Instead, he only registers the item in the smartcontract and keeps it open for the user to claim and thereby mint the first genesis pNFT.
+Instead, he only registers the item in the smart contract and keeps it open for the user to claim and thereby mint the first genesis pNFT.
 The creator could of course also claim the item himself, though this is not necessarily the intention of the MetaBridge protocol.
 Instead, once the item has been registered, gaining the ownership of the item is intentionally not based on the key pair of the Creator.
 As described in section XXX, the User can follow a simple two factor process that does not require the Creator to access his key pair anymore after he has handed out the claiming code.
 <!-- How does this compare to whitelist minting? -->

 This allows for a more trustless environment when reselling items in for example stores, etc. where the security of the operations might not be on par with the centralistic key management of the Creator.
 Instead, he can freely produce his items, hand them out to resellers and stores together with the claiming codes, without providing access and the necessitiy for his key pair to be interacted with.
 This requires a lower level of trust in the merchants.